MSU-NLP-CSS/CLoSE_framing/README.md

 # CLoSE: Contrastive Learning of Subframe Embeddings for Political Bias Classification of News Media

-This is the official repository for the COLING 2022 long paper *CLoSE: Contrastive Learning of Subframe Embeddings for Political Bias Classification of News Media*.
+This is the official repository for the COLING 2022 long paper [CLoSE: Contrastive Learning of Subframe Embeddings for Political Bias Classification of News Media](https://aclanthology.org/2022.coling-1.245/).
 We provide codes and datasets for training and evaluating  CLoSE, contrastive learning of subframe embeddings model that jointly generates embeddings and predicts political bias of framed texts.

 ## Installation